 INFOSTUD5036 - Museum Skills and Professional Practice

-An individual written assignment that follows appropriate academic conventions, such as an object analysis report (2000 words, 60% of final grade).
+An individual written assignment based on independent research, such as an object analysis report (2000 words, 60% of final grade).

 This course aims to: